william-c-simpson/pyspark-pi/readme.md

 All points in a single read call must be of the same PointType.

 Currently, only retrieves string values for Digital pointTypes.
-Doesn't support Blob PointType

 Additional options can be defined using the option/options functions.